 Datatype Domains

-PostgreSQL has an inbuilt support to domains (standard datatypes) which other commercial / open source database doesn’t support it.
-So in MOSIP we are not defining any domains.
+PostgreSQL has an inbuilt support to domains (standard datatypes) which other commercial / open source databases doesn’t support.
+So, in MOSIP we are not defining any domains.
 But to standardize the datatypes implementation we have defined the following common datatypes used across mosip system.
-The datatype sizes are defined to consider multi language storage support, which may vary based on the implemenation.
+The datatype sizes are defined to consider multi language storage support, which may vary based on the implementation.